DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-basic-report-controls/subreport.md

 The Subreport control allows you to solve the following tasks:

-* **Reuse reports**, if there is a particular report structure (template) that needs to be included in many reports, for instance, a report header that always contains the same information (the company information, logo, date, etc.).
+* **Reuse reports**, if there is a particular report structure (template) that needs to be included in many reports; for instance, a report header that always contains the same information (the company information, logo, date, etc.).

 * [Create master-detail reports](../../create-popular-reports/create-a-master-detail-report-use-subreports.md)
 * [Merge reports](../../merge-reports.md)